cloyolaangosto/SBTN_Test/SOC_Documentation.md

 #### 10)  Monthly open pan evaporation (mm/month)
 Crop and location dependent open pan evaporation.
 According to XXX, Rainfall and open-pan evaporation are used to calculate topsoil moisture deficit (TSMD), as it is easier to do this than obtain monthly measurements of the actual topsoil water deficit.
 To calculate this for each crop and location, several steps are needed.

+All the methods used can be found under the PET script.

 ##### Potential Evapotranspiration - Location based
 PET is calculated using the Thornthwaite equation ([Thornthwaite (1948)](https://doi.org/10.2307/210739)) for each month.
 This equation calculates PET based on duration of sunlight in hours (L), varying with months and latitude, number of days in a month (N), average monttly air temperature (T, in °C), and heat index (I).
 Detailed explanations can be found [here](https://wikifire.wsl.ch/tiki-indexf125.html?page=Potential+evapotranspiration)